 Xanax is a calming drug typically prescribed by doctors to reduce the symptoms of anxiety by acting as a sedative for the central nervous system and brain.
-When used properly, the drug can effectively alleviate anxiety, but a growing number of people have been abusing it and taking the drug in large amounts and longer durations.
+When used properly, the drug can effectively alleviate anxiety, but a growing number of people have been abusing it and taking the drug in large amounts and longer duration.

-When an individual becomes dependant on Xanax and increases the frequency of usage, the withdrawal symptoms become more intense and difficult to deal with, making the person feel like they cannot be without it.
+When an individual becomes dependent on Xanax and increases the frequency of usage, the withdrawal symptoms become more intense and difficult to deal with, making the person feel like they cannot be without it.
 Symptoms of withdrawal can include:

 - Heightened anxiety

 - Increased heart rate